cmbrandt/cxx-fundamentals/README.md

 # C++ Fundamentals

 This collection of materials is dedicated to exploring idiomatic modern C++ design.
 Each topic contains a mixture of code samples and example programs to demonstrate common usage, along with references and links to external resources where applicable.
-Originally conceived in June 2023, this repository is intended to be a living resource, continually updated to accommodate new research and language features as they become available.
+Originally conceived in June 2023, this repository is intended to be a living document, continually updated to accommodate new research and language features as they become available.

 ## Audience